Floating Shelf Ideas for your Bedroom, Living Room, & Kitchen

 Are you a book lover?
 Even if you aren’t, a beautiful display of books (kids books, self-help, cookbooks, journals, vintage books…etc.) is a great way to create a beautiful unexpected space.
 You can use any kind of style floating shelf that fits the needs of the look you are going for.
 Dramatize the space with unexpected lines and different sized shelving.
+Use a display ladder to give it that library feel we all love.
+Or even a nearby seating area to be the book lover this area was meant to be.
 See the example below:

 2. The Perfect Faux Mantel

 Who says faux can’t be “real” trendy?
 Not us!
 The living room is such a great place to have a mantel.
 If your home doesn’t already have one or if your fireplace is missing one, a floating shelf is a perfect option for a quick upgrade.
 For example; if your fireplace extends to the ceiling, simply put a floating shelf in the middle to add a break to the design.
 If you have no fireplace, no worries, a mantel will still work!
 You can either create your very own faux fireplace or just add a mantel to an accent wall.
 Place your TV above it with some potted plants below and just like that, you have a fun functional living room!
 Try this white wooden mantel shelf to create the look.

 The space behind your couch is always tough.
 It’s usually a huge empty space on the wall and it can be daunting to try to come up with decor that will look good.